cctansh/BED2024Apr_P05_T1/README.md

 DO NOT COMMIT NODE AND BOOTSTRAP FILES

-footer and quiz pages have been taken directly from previous assignment

-please remember to UPDATE them
+footer and quiz pages have been taken directly from previous assignment, please remember to update them to fit

 everyone does their functions/pages as indicated in checkpoint 1